-In and around Arnhem, particularly in Oosterbeek, where most of the fighting took place, plenty of landmarks still remind us of the ferocious battle that took place here about 75 years ago.
+In and around Arnhem, particularly in Oosterbeek, where most of the fighting occurred, plenty of landmarks still remind us of the ferocious battle that occurred here about 75 years ago.
 Those landmarks range from a train bridge still scattered with bullet holes to an impressive Airborn museum.

-But we should not forget that equally brave men were fighting to reach on the road to Arnhem to reach the paratroopers.
+But we should not forget that equally brave men were fighting on the road to Arnhem to reach the paratroopers.

 Battle Of Arnhem Map